-The Plan was in "critical and declining" status in the Plan Year ending March 31, 2022 because the Plan's actuary determined that (i) the Plan was projected to become insolvent during the Plan year ending March 31, 2038 (ii) the Plan was in critical status last year and, over the next nine years, it is projected to have an accumulated funding deficiency for the Plan year ending March 31, 2022 and (iii) the sum of the Plan's normal cost and interest on the unfunded benefits for the current Plan year exceeds the present value of all expected contributions for the year, the present value of vested benefits of inactive participants is greater than the present value of vested benefits of active participants and over the next four plan years, and the Plan is projected to have an accumulated funding deficiency in the Plan year noted above.
-Insolvency would result in benefit reductions.
 In an effort to improve the Plan's funding situation, the Plan's Board of Trustees ("Board") adopted its initial rehabilitation plan (the "Rehabilitation Plan") on April 15, 2010, which was intended to help the Plan improve its funded status through various benefit reductions and, generally, a 9% increase in the rate of employer contributions.
 The Rehabilitation Plan originally employed reasonable measures to enable the Plan to emerge from critical status at a later date than the 10-year rehabilitation period.
-As the Plan is currently not projected to emerge from critical status (either during the 10-year rehabilitation period that began April 1, 2013 or otherwise), the Rehabilitation Plan was restated in 2016 to employ reasonable measures to forestall insolvency and it does not have a definite term.
+As the Plan was not projected to emerge from critical status (either during the 10-year rehabilitation period that began April 1, 2013 or otherwise), the Rehabilitation Plan was restated in 2016 to employ reasonable measures to forestall insolvency and it does not have a definite term.
 The Rehabilitation Plan was further updated in 2018 to require an additional 10% increase in the rate of contributions in collective bargaining agreements, or extensions thereof, that expire on or after August 1, 2018 and after the bargaining parties received notice of the update.
-The additional 10% in the rate of contributions will not be used to calculate any participant's benefits under the Plan, but will be used solely to improve the financial health of the Plan.
-The Trustees have taken the following legally permitted actions to prevent insolvency: reducing benefits in the Rehabilitation Plan adopted in 2010, changing investment advisors and managers, modifying investment asset allocation, increasing contributions in the Rehabilitation Plan adopted in 2010 and in the 2018 update, reducing administrative expenses and advocating for a legislative solution.
-As noted above, the Trustees intend to apply for financial assistance under the American Rescue Plan Act when permitted to do so.
-You may obtain a copy of the Plan's Rehabilitation Plan Effective June 27, 2016, the June 2018 Update to the Rehabilitation Plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement.
+The additional 10% in the rate of contributions is not used to calculate any participant's benefits under the Plan, but will be used solely to improve the financial health of the Plan.